sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

   context.log.info('Memory.getDOMCounters %j', domCounters);
  }
 ~~~

+### Error
+You can create your own error.
+The error will be attached to the latest tested page.
+Say that you have a script where you first measure a page and then want to click on a specific link and the link doesn't exist.
+Then you can attach your own error with your own error text.
+The error will be sent to your datasource and will be visible in the HTML result.

+#### error(message)
+Create an error.

+### Meta data
+Add meta data to your script.
+The extra data will be visibile in the HTML result page.

+#### meta.addTitle(title)
+Add a title of your script.

+#### meta.addDescription(desc)
+Add a description of your script.

 ### Use Selenium directly
 You can use Selenium directly if you need to use things that are not availible through our commands.